It seems you are using Internet Explorer 11, which is not supported by this website. We recommend Google Chrome for the best browsing experience.

 What about the consumer’s perception of freshness, how do you involve them in your testing?

 Consumers lack the expertise of our expert judges, making it challenging for them to articulate and evaluate their sensations accurately.
 Due to this, they often struggle to distinguish texture from flavor, limiting the usefulness of asking them about specific freshness parameters.
+Because of this, we don’t ask consumers to rate specific technical parameters.

 How do you work together with your customers for sensorial evaluation?